Buyer Fit Snapshot

 Guide to Ocean Safe Ink Packaging Prints That Last

-After watching a supplier dump a 55-gallon drum of solvent ink straight into the Shenzhen harbor during the 2019 port compliance audit, I promised myself this guide to ocean safe ink packaging prints would tell brands how to avoid that mess while still delivering retail packaging that wows.
+After watching a supplier dump a 55-gallon drum of solvent ink straight into the Shenzhen harbor during the 2019 port compliance audit, I promised myself this guide to ocean safe ink packaging prints would tell brands how to avoid that mess while still delivering retail Packaging That Wows.

 That same day I snapped a photo of a mangrove spill barrier lined with 12-micron polypropylene mesh at the Yantian terminal and told my team the next custom printed boxes we design have to be built with coatings that won’t kill the fish just outside the dock; the clients loved the idea of branded packaging that also stood for something.